- Have you committed this decision to the Lord and spent time in prayer?

 4. Assessments plans for when you complete the year…

 - You will be sending the completed assessment form along with your notification form ONLY when notifying for a subsequent year of home education.
-Submit these forms to your local superintendent by the time school begins in your district.
+We recommend that parents submit these forms to your local superintendent by the time school begins in your district.
 Keep copies of all that you submit.
 For more information visit our Year End Evaluation page.

 - Make a decision early in the year concerning the type of assessment you will use when the year is concluded.
 This allows you to speak with the assessor and get helpful hints on the best methods for maintaining records.
 It also helps to make decisions on testing materials if that is the route you decide to take.